-In this blog for General Practitioners, Robert Walton, Senior Fellow in General Practice at Cochrane UK, examines the latest Cochrane evidence on antibody testing for COVID-19 and looks at how useful these tests might be for GPs in the UK.
+In this blog for people with moderate to severe psoriasis, Robert Walton, a GP and Senior Fellow in General Practice at Cochrane UK, assesses the latest Cochrane evidence on treatment with biologic drugs.